katsaii/gml-prelude/examples/functions.md

 ## Partial Application (Currying)

-Currying is the concept of being able to pass arguments to a function either individually, or together.
-This allows you to create domain-specific variants of a function by only applying the first couple of argument before-hand.
+Currying is the concept of being able to pass arguments to a function, either individually or all at once.
+This allows you to create domain-specific variants of a function by only applying the first couple of arguments before-hand.
 For example, let's say you have a function which draws your player sprite:

 ```js
 function draw_player(_x, _y, _xscale, _yscale, _rot, _colour, _alpha) {